ctu-mrs/ctu-mrs.github.io/docs/50-features/100-zenoh-network/index.md

   }
 ]
 ```
 Make sure to not touch the '@ros2_lv/**' expression and allow it on every interface used.
-It is nescessary for the ROS graph to properly function.
+It is nescessary for the ROS graph to properly propagate and function.
 Services and action topics work exactly the same, but always require two-way flow enabled, in - "ingress" and out - "egress".

 The "subjects" specify paths which the data is being filtered on.